-Shareholders

-The Board

-Responsible for providing leadership, including setting the Group's strategic direction, purpose and values, and promoting its long-term success.
-A full schedule of matters reserved for the Board is available on the Company's website
+Shareholders The Board Responsible for providing leadership, including setting the Group's strategic direction, purpose and values, and promoting its long-term success.
+A full schedule of matters reserved for the Board is available on the Company's website Committees To ensure that it maintains an appropriate level of oversight, the Board has established committees to support it.

-Committees

-To ensure that it maintains an appropriate level of oversight, the Board has established committees to support it.
 The terms of reference for the Audit and Remuneration Committees are available on the Company's website.

-Audit Committee

-Oversees the Group's financial reporting and disclosures.
-It also oversees the Group's system of internal controls and risk management systems and the external audit.
+Audit Remuneration Committee Committee Oversees the Group's Responsible for determining financial reporting and executive remuneration disclosures.
+It also oversees policies and practices, taking the Group's system of account of pay practices and internal controls and risk policies across the Group's management systems and workforce and alignment with the external audit.

-Remuneration Committee

-Responsible for determining executive remuneration policies and practices, taking account of pay practices and policies across the Group's workforce and alignment with delivery of the Company's strategic objectives.